troyhacks/MoonLight/docs/moonbase/module/animations.md

     * Switch off to see the effect framerate in System Status/Metrics
     * Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 leds, 24 bits is 130 fps theoretically - 120 practically)
 * Pin: Currently only 2 and 16 supported
-* Nodes: One or more processes, can be fixture definitions, mappings, effects, projections.
-Currently all nodes are effects.
+* Nodes: One or more processes, can be fixture definitions, mappings, effects or modifiers.
     * Nodes can have arguments
 * Scrips: Running Live scripts (WIP)
 * If a script file is updated (here or in the [File Manager](https://ewowi.github.io/MoonBase/moonbase/files/)) and the file is part of an active node, it will rerun